 Slightly above average height, Beckett comes across as rangy and long-limbed, though is in truth somewhat wiry in build.
 He always has a ready smile, usually lopsided, and served on any occasion however inappropriate.
 Those who know him well may learn to tell the difference between the grins that mask his true feelings, and the smiles of sincerity – though his delight in mischief and humour can make it harder to tell the difference.
 Bright blue eyes sparkle with a similarly animated light, and while his blond hair is usually rumpled, this is a styled, affected look of a deliberately cultivated state of déshabillé.
 He tends to either dress well when off-duty, picking items of clothing that show off his body, bring out his eyes, or make otherwise make him look at his best, or chooses the loudest and most outrageous shirts to make an attention-seeking nuisance of himself.
 When he speaks his accent can wander, though at his most casual or most stressed one can hear the Scotland in his upbringing shining forth.

-Nathaniel Beckett was born to Starfleet officer Alexander Beckett and archaeologist Yvette Banks in 2376, not long after the end of the Dominion War.
-His parents had been involved in an on-again, off-again relationship for some years now, and their marriage at the war’s end turned out to be short-lived.
+Nathaniel Beckett was born to Starfleet officer Alexander Beckett and archaeologist Yvette Banks in late 2375, in the midst of the Dominion War.
+His parents had been involved in an on-again, off-again relationship for some years now, and their war-time marriage turned out to be short-lived.
 They were different people with different ambitions, both committed to work that kept them far apart, and divorced by 2381.

 While Yvette often worked on Earth, her travels for work meant Nate bounced in his childhood between the care of his mother and grandparents on both sides of the family.
 His father remained in Starfleet service, captain of his own ship by the time of the divorce, and was always a distant figure.
 An early childhood of regular disruption and being passed between care-givers gave Nate an independent streak from a young age, forcing him to adapt to quickly-changing schools and social circles.